Are you looking for tips on how to sell personal training packages?

-Is always a great idea to get one free training session that goes along with a consultation.
-This should be done after the consultation, and you should continue to ask them questions so that you can find out more about their habits and overall lifestyle.
+Ensure to continue asking them questions (subtly) so that you can find out more about their habits and overall lifestyle.

-$100 spent on drinks does not bring them any closer to their health and fitness goals but $100 for personal training definitely would!
+Make them see that $100 spent on drinks does not bring them any closer to their health and fitness goals but $100 for personal training definitely would!

-How to sell personal training: Learn to Notice buying signs!
+How to sell Personal Training (sales strategy step five): Learn to Notice buying signs!

-For example, if the client is asking you questions about your knowledge of exercise science such as “how do I do this or how to do that?”
+For example, if the client is asking you questions about your knowledge of exercise science, such as “how do I do this or how to do that?”